SeaQL/seaql.github.io/sea-orm-pro/docs/01-introduction/01-sea-orm-pro.md

 ## Upcoming Features

-There's really a lot we want to build, to make SeaORM Pro suit the needs of everybody.
+There's really a lot we want to build, to make SeaORM Pro suit the needs of every project.
 Please consider being a sponsor and take part in shaping its future!

 Here's what we have in mind: